odoo/documentation/ecommerce/shopper_experience/authorize.rst

 * Activate Authorize.Net in Odoo from :menuselection:`Website or Sales or Accounting --> Settings --> Payment Acquirers`.
-* Enter both your **Login ID** and your **API Transaction Key**.
+* Enter both your **Login ID** your **API Transaction Key** and your **API Signature Key**.

   .. image:: media/authorize02.png
     :align: center

-  To get those credentials in Authorize.Net, you can rely on *API Login ID and Transaction Key* video of `Authorize.Net Video Tutorials <https://www.authorize.net/videos/>`__.
+  To get those credentials from Authorize.Net, you can follow the direction in the Authorize.net Help
-  Such videos give meaningful insights about how to set up your Authorize.Net account according to your needs.
+  `API Credentials and Keys <https://account.authorize.net/help/Account/Settings/Security_Settings/General_Settings/API_Login_ID_and_Transaction_Key.htm>`__ entry and access the menu :menuselection:`Account --> Settings --> API Credentials & Keys` in the Authorize.net dashboard.
+Note that you need *both* a Transaction key and and Signature key.

+* Once both keys are set up, you can then generate a Client Key by clicking the "Generate Client Key" button.
+Note that these 3 keys are necessary for the setup to work correctly.

 Go live
 =======
 Your configuration is now ready!
-You can make Authorize.Net visible on your merchant interface and activate the **Production** mode.
+You can make Authorize.Net visible on your merchant interface and activate the **Enabled** state.

 .. image:: media/paypal_live.png
     :align: center

 .. note:: Credentials provided by Authorize.net are different for both test and production mode.
-Don't forget to update them in Odoo when you turn on the production mode.
+Don't forget to update them in Odoo when you switch from testing to production or vice-versa.

 Assess Authorize.Net as payment solution